MykalMachon/mykal.codes/src/posts/tracking-popular-posts.md

 ### Creating the Umami database

-Before I could set up an umami instance I needed to create a database and database user for the umami application to use.
-Just log into your MySQL DB of choice and...
+Before we can set up an umami instance we need to create a database and database user for the umami application to use.
+Just log in to your MySQL DB of choice and...

 ```sql
 -- create a new database